DID MYTHS AND MISCONCEPTIONS

 ✘ Myth: DID is a disorder of “multiple personalities” — that is all that's going on for the person afflicted and is what makes it an illness.

 Having separate identities is merely the byproduct of something greater, not the sole disorder.
 The real “disorder” lies in the complex trauma and the effects it had on the child’s mind and neurology -- including flashbacks, nightmares, hypervigilance, dissociative amnesia ('losing time'), depersonalization/derealization, emotion dysregulation, somatic symptoms, and heightened vulnerability to many, many other medical and mental health disorders.
 Most of the healing from DID revolves around the processing of traumatic memories and sifting through the layers and layers of pain, sadness, anger and trauma that each part holds.
-Yes, therapy does also address the very unique, distinct challenges of having alters -- from how to get along with one another and work cohesively, to keeping the body safe when individual parts are struggling with self-harm, to how to keep child parts from popping forward whenever you pass the toy section at a store -- but DID is a trauma disorder - NOT a disorder of personality.
+Yes, therapy does also address the very unique, distinct challenges of having alters -- from how to get along with one another and work cohesively, to keeping the body safe when individual parts are struggling with self-harm, to how to keep child parts from popping forward whenever you pass the toy section at a store -- but DID is ultimately a trauma disorder, NOT a disorder of personality.

 ✘ Myth: DID happens because the mind is so traumatized that it splits into all kinds of alters.
 The mind just shatters into pieces under all the pressure of trauma.

 This was a long-believed model for DID, and one still held by many therapists today who have failed to update themselves with the current understanding of dissociation and identity development.
 The Theory of Structural Dissociation states that DID results from a failure to integrate into one identity, NOT a whole that breaks, shatters or splits.
 We have a more detailed (but also very “layman-friendly”) explanation here: You Did Not Shatter.